-Certain constructive ownership

-transactions.
-Gain in excess of the gain the corporation would have recognized if it had held a financial asset directly during the term of a derivative contract must be treated as ordinary income.
+Certain constructive ownership transactions.
+Gain in excess of the gain the corporation would have recognized if it had held a financial asset directly during the term of a derivative contract must be treated term of a derivative contract must be treated as ordinary income.
 See section 1260 for details.